 3. Look for project-based and child-directed learning experiences

 Intentionally carve out time for children to deep dive into their interests.
 “Children who are exposed to, encouraged to explore, and allowed to pursue their own interests help them discover who they are and what they care about,” said Dr. Duckworth.
-And their more likely to stick with that interest for the long term.
+And they’re more likely to stick with that interest for the long term.

 But how do we as parents make that happen?
 Look for an authentic, relevant project-based curriculum and for educators who optimize for agency and self-directed learning over compliance.
 When learning is personal, meaningful, and relevant, children develop a healthier orientation towards education and are more likely to keep at it when the going gets tough.
 Sound familiar?
 Yep, those are the same kids who develop grit.
 “To succeed at anything worthwhile in life requires persistence, no matter how gifted, fortunate, or passionate you are,” writes Dr. Duckworth.
 We couldn’t agree more.